 5. Prepare for engagement

 Highlight in the agenda what preparation the participants need to do, such as read a document, prepare an update or simply consider a topic.
 If you are asking someone to present new information, give them adequate time to prepare.
 If appropriate, invite suggestions for agenda items.
-Participants will be more engaged if they have themselves contributed to the agenda.
+The attendees will be more engaged if you encourage them to participate and share their ideas in the agenda.